alibabacloud-howto/microservices/README.md

 ## Step 1-2 - Deploy a front-end application

 Let's deploy the front-end web application which we created in the previous step.
 We will deploy it on [Object Storage Service (OSS)](https://www.alibabacloud.com/help/doc-detail/31817.htm), which is cloud storage service in Alibaba Cloud.
 Usually, OSS is used to store static files such as images, videos, log files, or backup files.
 However, we use OSS as host by using the feature [static website hosting](https://www.alibabacloud.com/help/doc-detail/31872.htm) this time.
 It enable us to host a website easily, and the big benefit of static website hosting is that you don't have to care any server operation or management to host the website.
-We can access our website hosted on cloud after finishing this step.
+You can access your website hosted on cloud after finishing this step.

 ### Create a OSS bucket